samay-app/samay/README.md

 ### Setup

 Go to Firebase and create a project.
 In the authentication section, enable sign-in with Google.
 Then generate a private key from Project Overview > Project Settings > Service Accounts > Firebase Admin SDK.
 Next, make a copy of the .env.example file to .env and set the vars corresponding to the private key you generated.
 Then set the `EMAIL` and `PASSWORD` variables corresponding to your Gmail account used with Nodemailer.
+Make sure to use a spare account and [Turn on less secure app access](https://myaccount.google.com/lesssecureapps)

 ### Run